-Project Priority Project Theme Description Next Steps Action NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Melbourne-Brisbane Inland Freight Rail Food Hub Development of a Melbourne-Brisbane inland freight rail route which leverages the production potential of the Victorian and NSW irrigation regions, and includes Greater Shepparton Work with the Food Bowl Inland Rail Alliance to lobby the State and Federal Governments and the Rail Implementation Group, to properly consider the Shepparton-Narrandera alignment.
-11.6 NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Upgrade Mangalore- Tocumwal Line Food Hub Gauge standardisation of the Mangalore-Tocumwal rail line for improve rail freight movements Lobby State Government and VicTrack 11.6 NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Youth Hub Re-Invigoration of Shepparton CBD A Shepparton Youth Hub facility to provide support to the region's young population including a social space, mentoring, and life skills Identify appropriate sites, including opportunities for co- location within Council and government owned buildings 20.3 NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION CBD car parking redevelopment Re-Invigoration of Shepparton CBD Mixed-use redevelopment of Council-owned surface car parking sites in the Shepparton CBD Undertake a site selection study to identify strategic locations to develop multi-story parking including opportunities for commercial floorspace at ground or upper levels 23.4 NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Australian Botanic Gardens Shepparton Visitor Education Centre and upgrades Visitor Economy A centre which presents a chronological history of the Goulburn Valley from indigenous settlement, to the irrigation scheme and migration Develop concept plan 33.4 NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Shepparton Business Centre CBD development Re-Invigoration of Shepparton CBD Relocation and development of the Shepparton Business Centre to the CBD Develop concept plan and business case 30.1 NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Eastbank Redevelopment Visitor Economy Expansion opportunities for the Eastbank facility to improve conference facilities for the business events market, considering opportunities for expansion into the existing SAM site Undertake a Feasibility Study 33.3
+Project Priority Project Theme Description Next Steps NEW MAJOR PROJECT FOR CONSIDERATION Regional Airport Food Hub / Liveability / Visitor Economy Pursue planning for a regional airport which would potentially service both the freight and passenger markets Engage with project proponents and relevant government agencies.
+NEW MAJOR PROJECT FOR CONSIDERATION Fruit Irradiation Facility Food Hub A regional irradiation facility to eliminate pest contamination and secure export markets Investigate the opportunity for a Fruit Irradiation Facility and engage with AQIS NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Melbourne-Brisbane Inland Freight Rail Food Hub Development of a Melbourne-Brisbane inland freight rail route which leverages the production potential of the Victorian and NSW irrigation regions, and includes Greater Shepparton Work with the Food Bowl Inland Rail Alliance to lobby the State and Federal Governments and the Rail Implementation Group, to properly consider the Shepparton-Narrandera alignment.
+NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Upgrade Mangalore- Tocumwal Line Food Hub Gauge standardisation of the Mangalore-Tocumwal rail line for improve rail freight movements Lobby State Government and VicTrack NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Youth Hub Revitalisation of Shepparton CBD A Shepparton Youth Hub facility to provide support to the region's young population including a social space, mentoring, and life skills Identify appropriate sites, including opportunities for co-location within Council and government owned buildings NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Australian Botanic Gardens Shepparton Visitor Education Centre and upgrades Visitor Economy A centre which presents a chronological history of the Goulburn Valley from indigenous settlement, to the irrigation scheme and migration Develop concept plan NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Shepparton Business Centre CBD development Revitalisation of Shepparton CBD Relocation and development of the Shepparton Business Centre to the CBD Develop concept plan and business case NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Eastbank Redevelopment Visitor Economy Expansion opportunities for the Eastbank facility to improve conference facilities for the business events market, considering opportunities for expansion into the existing SAM site Undertake a Feasibility Study